JugalSingh23/FullStackOpenSubmissions/Part0/Exercise 0.5.md

     server-->>browser: the JavaScript file
     deactivate server

-    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server
+    Note right of browser: The browser executes the JavaScript code to fetch and display json data

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server
-    server-->>browser: [{ "content": "HTML is easy", "date": "2023-1-1" }, ... ]
+    server-->>browser: [{ "content": "hh sjs", "date": "2024-1-1" }, ... ]
     deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes
+    Note right of browser: Event in the JS code fires off and JSON notes data is rendered in the form of an HTML Unordered List